Strategic Leadership

 What you'll study

-Our MSc Strategic Leadership is studied part-time over three years and is designed to equip you with the management and leadership capabilities required to lead at a senior level.
+Our MSc Strategic Leadership is a work‑based, professional programme studied part‑time over two years.
+It is designed to develop the practical management and leadership capabilities required to lead at a senior level.

 Compulsory modules